The Relationship Between Diabetes and Hair Loss

 Tell Us: Do you have a diabetes and hair loss story of your own, or know someone who does?
 We want to hear about it.
 Share in the comments below!

-Send us a message on Facebook and Instagram if you have any questions about our products or how they can help you rejuvenate your hair growth.
-Better Not Younger has everything you need to help you grow and strengthen your hair as you progress through your journey.
+Send us a message on Facebook and Instagram if you have any questions about our products or how they can help your hair-care journey.
+Better Not Younger has everything you need to help you strengthen your hair as it ages.
 Make sure to check out our blog for more hair-care information as well!